chaitanyaeshwarprasad/ACEP-HIPAA-Audit-Assistant/README.md

 ## 🎯 **Project Overview**

-The **ACEP HIPAA Audit Assistant** is a comprehensive, enterprise-grade healthcare compliance management system designed to streamline and automate HIPAA Security Rule assessments.
+The **ACEP HIPAA Audit Assistant** is a comprehensive, healthcare compliance management system designed to streamline and automate HIPAA Security Rule assessments.
 Built with modern web technologies and a focus on user experience, this tool empowers healthcare organizations to achieve and maintain full HIPAA compliance through systematic evaluation, evidence management, and risk assessment.

 ### **🌟 Why Choose ACEP HIPAA Audit Assistant?**